 Common examples of PaaS, SaaS, and IaaS

-AWS Elastic Beanstalk, Google App Engine, and Magento Commerce
+AWS Elastic Beanstalk, Google App Engine, and Adobe Commerce

 Gmail, Slack, and Microsoft Office 365